 Although some breeds are auto-sexing, which means that the chicks have visual differences straight from hatching, in most cases you will have to wait until they are between 6 and 8 weeks of age to be able to sex your chickens.
-Feather-sexing, which looks at the length of different feathers to determine sex, does not work on most pure breed chicks but can work on some hybrids.
+Feather-sexing (looking at the length of different feathers to determine sex) does not work on most pure breed chicks but can work on some hybrids.

 At a Glance

 A hen is a female chicken.
 It can be any breed but it must be female and once they have laid their first egg.
 Once a hen lays her first eggs, she will attract roosters and will lay through the first year, until her first molt occurs.
 Once her first molt starts, the hen will not lay again until her feathers have grown back in.
 Once this completes, she will continue to lay until old age.
 There are hundreds of breeds of hen, each with its own distinct characteristics and physical traits.

 The mother hen is known for being a protective mother, often bordering on overprotectiveness, hence the term “mother hen” but they leave chicks to figure some things out for themselves and gain independence.
 They won’t force the chicks out of the eggs if the shell becomes stuck.
 They can become aggressive when protecting their chicks and can be especially aggressive towards another hen’s chicks.

 There is debate over exactly what defines a hen.
 There is no dispute that it is a mature female chicken, but there are various schools of thought over when they reach maturity.
 Some say that a young chicken becomes a hen when she lays her first egg.
 Others simplify this by saying that a chicken reaches maturity at 12 months.
 Yet others use the breastbone, and when the breastbone becomes hard, the female is considered a hen.